theosanct0s/theosanct0s/README.md

 <!--

-	~> If you see this don't forget to follow me before skid <3
+	~> If you use it, don't forget to follow me 🥰

 -->